 Prerequisites: STAT510 or 550 or equivalent

-OIDD931 - STOCHASTIC MODELS II (Course Syllabus)
+OIDD931 - Stochastic Processes ll (Course Syllabus)

 Extension of the material presented in OIDD930 to include renewal theory, martingales, and Brownian motion.

-OIDD932 - QUEUING THEORY (Course Syllabus)
+OIDD932 - Queuing Theory (Course Syllabus)

 This course presents the mathematical foundations for the analysis of queueing systems.
 We will study general results like Little's law and the PASTA property.
 We will analyze standard queueing systems (Markovian systems and variations thereof) and simple queueing networks, investigate infinite server models and many server approximations, study GI/G/1 queues through random walk approximations, and read papers on applied queueing models.